Nesta/bourbon-compass/README.md

 # bourbon-compass

-This project is simply a repackaging of Thoughbot's [Bourbon](http://bourbon.io/) as a Compass extension.
+This project is simply a repackaging of thoughtbot's [Bourbon](http://bourbon.io/) as a Compass extension.
 I try to keep it in sync and up to date with Bourbon.

-If you like this, check out my Compass port of Thoughtbot's [Neat](http://neat.bourbon.io/), [neat-compass](https://github.com/jedfoster/neat-compass)
+If you like this, check out my Compass port of thoughtbot's [Neat](http://neat.bourbon.io/), [neat-compass](https://github.com/jedfoster/neat-compass)

 ## Installation